AanZee/conventions/javascript/README.md

 // TODO: Single line comment
 ```
 ## Functional (declarative) programming versus imperative programming
-Whenever possible, try to use functional programming methods (such as `.map`, `.filter`, `.reduce` and even the older `.forEach` for arrays) and paradigms.
-This not only saves lots of lines of code and variable creation bloat, it is also a lot more readable and easier to understand at first sight.
+Whenever possible, try to use functional programming methods (such as `.map`, `.filter`, `.reduce` for arrays) and paradigms.

+_Why?_ This not only saves lots of lines of code and variable creation bloat, it is also a lot more readable and easier to comprehend at first sight.

 **Right:**
 ```js